eReuse/workbench/docs/PXE_Register.md

         - Watch for the BIOS Setup Message.
         - Press F2 or F10 to enter on BIOS menu.

- 3. When the computer starts on LAN it will load the eReuseOS image from the server (it can take some time).
+ 3. When the computer starts on LAN it will show a boot menu for a short time and load the eReuseOS image from the server (it can take some time).
  4. Follow [this guide about the inventory process](https://github.com/eReuse/workbench/blob/master/docs/USB_Register.md#4-inventory-process-register-hardware-characteristics-of-a-computer)
  5. The file will be automatically uploaded to the PXE server and become available under the ``ereuse-data/inventory`` subdirectory in your PC, but you can still copy it too to a USB memory stick.